ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 # A1-QP-MPC-Controller
 ## Introduction

-This repo provides a quadruped controller that controls Unitree A1 robot, one of the most popular quadruped robots used in academic research in recent years.
-This controller
+This repo provides a quadruped control stack that controls the Unitree A1 robot, one of the most popular quadruped robots used in academic research in recent years.
+This control stack implements two famous model base control methods [1][2].
+Additionally, we use Docker and ROS1 to make it easy to install and develop.

-To facilitate quadruped research and application development, we provides interfaces to use this controller to control either simulated robots or real robots.
+To facilitate quadruped research and application development, we provide interfaces to use this controller to control either simulated robots or real robots.
 We support following types of robots

-    1. A1 Robot simulated in Nvidia Isaac Sim Simulator
+    1. A1 Robot simulated in Gazebo Simulator
-    2. A1 Robot simulated in Gazebo Simulator
+    2. A1 Robot hardware
-    3. The A1 Robot hardware
+    3. A1 Robot simulated in Nvidia Isaac Sim Simulator

-Even if you do not have a A1 robot hardware, our simulation demo can let you do research in either the Gazebo simulator or the Nvidia Isaac Sim simulator.
+Even if you do not have a A1 robot hardware, our simulation setup can let you do research in either the Gazebo simulator or the Nvidia Isaac Sim simulator.
+Various efforts have been done to reduce the sim2real gap in this work.

-The features of this controller includes
+The features of this controller include

-    - real time QP force controller [1] based on OSQP
+    - real time QP force controller [1] (500Hz)
-    - real time convex MPC controller [2] based on OSQP
+    - real time convex MPC controller [2] (400Hz)
+    - Proprioceptive sensor state estimation [1]
+    - Terrain adaption (up to 30 degree)
-    - Stair climbing demonstration (only tested in Gazebo)
+    - 9cm staircase climbing (only tested in Gazebo, hardware test ongoing)
     - Docker based installation
     - Intergrated ROS1 ecosystem